codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does Superman get invited to dinners?
-Because he is a Supperhero.
+Why does Han Solo like gum?
+It's chewy!

 ## Daily Trivia

-Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
+Whistler was the codename of this Microsoft Operating System.
- 1. 2008
+ 1. Windows 2000
- 2. 1999
+ 2. Windows XP
- 3. 2005
+ 3. Windows 7
- 4. 2002
+ 4. Windows 95

 <details>
   <summary>Answer</summary>
-  2005
+  Windows XP
 </details>